 - All VSU parking regulations apply to everyone (employees, students, and visitors) who are properly and legally registered with the Department of Parking & Transportation and the University.
 Customers are responsible for knowing the parking rules and regulations prior to parking on campus.
+Parking regulations are strictly enforced 24-hours a day, each day throughout the entire academic year.
+Citations can be issued by Parking & Transportation as well as University Police.
 Vehicles that are unidentified (meaning they have no VSU permit, vehicle tag number, or vehicle identification number) are subject to be towed at any time at the owners expense.

 - All motor vehicles must properly display a current parking permit to park on campus at all times (Monday-Friday).
 Any non-registered or unidentified vehicle with 5 or more unpaid parking citations for no permit will be removed from campus at the owner's expense.

 Any registered vehicle with 10 or more unpaid parking citations will be removed from campus at the owner's expense, even if parked correctly.

 - Vehicles must be parked in spaces authorized for the respective individual.
 The responsibility for locating an authorized parking space rests with the operator of the vehicle.
 Lack of a parking space or no posted signage will not be considered an excuse for violating any parking regulations.
 Permitted parking areas are listed on the parking guide and maps that's issued to each permit owner.
 Also, rules and regulations are listed on the parking web site.

 - Parking on lawns, landscaped areas, sidewalks, curbs, end caps, or other areas not specifically designated by signs or curb markings as parking areas is a violation and the vehicle will be towed or cited accordingly.
 The absence of a "NO PARKING" sign does not denote parking is permitted.